laere/scape/README.md

 I really want to make this project into something big, so here is for those that enjoy the game as much as I do!

 Cheers.

+<h1>Things to do</h1>

+Need to make some utility functions to reduce repeated code.

+Need to create more pure, functional components to stop repeated components.

+Need to proxy my requests since to avoid origin header errors (using cors extension for now).